 In his spare time, Steve enjoys outdoor activities, taking road trips (back roads, especially) and playing the piano.
 He and Jeanne are members of Christ the King Lutheran Church, Cary.

-Sandy Irving, Volunteer for Health Care Reform
+Sandy Irving, Volunteer Program Associate

 David LaMotte, Consultant for Peace

 David LaMotte is a graduate of James Madison University, where he became passionate about mediation and alternative conflict resolution in the late eighties and the University of Queensland in Brisbane, Australia, where he completed a master’s degree in International Relations, Peace and Conflict Resolution.
 David is a member of the Swannanoa Valley Friends Meeting, but also has one foot in the Presbyterian Church (USA).

 - David LaMotte: Celebrating Dad’s Day By Taking Mine to Jail

 - Wild Goose Festival a Great Success

 Collins Kilburn served as Executive Director of the Council for 20 years prior to his retirement in 2000.
 He was named Executive Director Emeritus by the Council’s Executive Board in December, 2005.

 A native of Memphis, Collins graduated from Memphis State College and received his M.Div. from Duke.
 He is an ordained United Church of Christ minister, a member of Community United Church of Christ in Raleigh, and a watch care member of Olin Binkley Memorial Baptist Church in Chapel Hill.